jerdog/talk-devrel-like-coffee/PITCHME.md

 ## @color[#F39C12](Temp)

 Note:
 Consistency is essential when it comes to the brewing process, and fluctuations in water temperature can make a big impact.
 The ideal brewing temperature is between 195F and 205F (between 90C and 96C), with the reason being nifty science: too cool and under-extraction of the coffee occurs, while too hot and over-extraction occurs.
-There is really no normal consumer coffee brewer which can reach this during the brewing cycle, except for a few (one of which I linked above), with the normal brewer typically only reaching 156F, and the older your brewer the more likely that the temperature will continue to drop over time.
+There is really no normal home coffee brewer which can reach this during the brewing cycle, except for a few with the normal brewer typically only reaching 156F, and the older your brewer the more likely that the temperature will continue to drop over time.
 You can help your consumer brewer out by using just-off-boiling water so that it doesn’t have to work too hard, or to ensure that you’re using as-close-as-possible hot water — but it won’t be as precise.
 That being said, the closest you can get to the correct temp, the better your coffee will be.

 ---